flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 forged documents or coercion, hiding the remnants of the tribe in plain sight.
 It was by no means a perfect solution, but it was the best possible under the circumstances.
 But, of course, the Nefantar leadership couldn't exactly brag about their accomplishment.
-Although they apparently had the blessings of the Minmatar Elders, one of the greatest rescue missions in known history had to remain a secret for hundreds of years.
-The Ammatar leadership now claim that rescuing the Nefantar was their primary reason for siding with the Amarr during the Rebellion, but given the strength of pro-Amarr feelings even prior to the Starkman apocalypse, that explanation has a bit of a "revisionist history" feel to it.
+Although they had the blessings of the Minmatar Elders, one of the greatest rescue missions in known history had to remain a secret for hundreds of years.
+The Ammatar leadership now claim that rescuing the Nefantar and giving intelligence to the other tribes were their primary reason for siding with the Amarr during the Rebellion, but given the strength of pro-Amarr feelings even prior to the Starkman apocalypse, that explanation has a bit of a "revisionist history" feel to it.

 During those hundreds of years, of course, the rest of the tribes rebelled and pushed out the Amarr from their space, along with their apparent lackeys, the